MichaelHaussmann/spil/README.md

 - **FindInPaths**: to search the file system
 - **FindInList**: to search a list
 - **FindInCache**: to search a cache
-- **FindInFinders**: to search other Finders, depending on a configuration
+- **FindInAll**: to search other Finders, depending on a configuration
 - **FindInShotgrid**: to search Shotgrid

 All Finders implement `find()`, `find_one()` and `exists()`.